Last Updated on

 Many of us are ruled by self-defeat.
 It’s when you seem to purposely go out of your way to make sure you fail.
 The problem is many of us don’t realize we’re doing it.
 And those who do don’t put in much effort to change.
 This starts a cycle of depression and anxiety that is difficult to emerge from.

-According to the DSM, those who suffer from a self-defeatist attitude are more likely to help others without helping themselves.
+Those who suffer from a self-defeatist attitude are more likely to help others without helping themselves.
 They clearly have the capacity to succeed, but choose to sacrifice their own happiness and successes for the sake of others.

 Although this may sound like a good trait to some, it’s ultimately bad for the individual.
 Instead of making sure his or her needs are met, they go through life unfulfilled and often put themselves in situations that result in a negative experience.